By Kevin C. Quinn | (315) 443-8338

 “This transformative gift reflects not only David and Rhonda’s generosity as philanthropists, but their thoughtfulness and vision as deeply engaged donors,” says SU Chancellor and President Nancy Cantor.
 “They are keenly attuned to the rapid evolution and increasing intersections of the academic fields in the college.
-We’re enormously grateful for this signature gift, which embraces Scholarship in Action by catalyzing cross-disciplinary collaboration across the College, from sport management, social work and public health to nutrition, marriage and family therapy, food studies and child and family studies.”
+We’re enormously grateful for this signature gift, which embraces Scholarship in Action by catalyzing cross-disciplinary collaboration across the College, from sport management, exercise science, social work and public health to nutrition, marriage and family therapy, food studies and human development and family science.”

 David is a founding member of the Syracuse University Advisory Board of Washington, D.C., and was awarded the George Arents Pioneer Medal in 1998.
 He was elected to SU’s Board of Trustees in 2008 and serves on its Advancement & External Affairs and Student Affairs committees, and currently chairs the College’s Sport Management Advisory Council.

 The gift, which represents an important milestone in the University’s current $1 billion capital campaign, builds on the Falks’ philanthropic leadership with the College.
 In 2008, the Falks provided support to establish the David B. Falk Center for Sport Management.
 The following year, the David B. Falk Professor of Sport Management was endowed to recruit nationally recognized faculty to enhance the research, academic and experiential learning components of the program.